Dynamical effects of electromagnetic flux on Chialvo neuron map: nodal and network behaviors

-After investigating ring-star, ring, star networks in the above sections, we present here a collection of piecewise and continuous wavy patterns we noticed while exploring spatiotemporal patterns in the regime of negative coupling strengths, electromagnetic flux.
+After investigating ring-star, ring, \blu{and} star networks in the above sections, we present here a collection of piecewise and continuous wavy patterns we noticed while exploring spatiotemporal patterns in the regime of negative coupling strengths.
 Many simulations in the regime of both positive and negative strengths have shown that rich variety of spatiotemporal patterns are present in the case of negative coupling strengths.

+Negative (inhibitory) coupling strengths account for a significant proportion of neuronal connectivity in the human nervous system.
+The authors in \cite{TsKoKaPr18, TsHiHoPr16} have mentioned them in their course of simulations of the leaky Integrate-and-Fire (LIF) model.
+Also, negative coupling strengths are included via a rotational coupling matrix (See Eq.
+(2) in \cite{OmOmHoSc}) during simulations of FitzHugh Nagumo neuronal models.

 In Fig. \ref{fig:NegativeStrengthsPattern} (a), we account for a piecewise wavy structure when $\sigma = -0.00078$ and $k=3.5$.
 Also observe that in this state the recurrence plot is quite complex as well and topologically different from the cases of chimera state and unsynchronized state.
-At a first glance, it is tempting to classify it as an unsynchronized behavior but since this appears to have an order to it like piecewise curves, we have classified them as piecewise wavy structure.
+At first glance, it is tempting to classify it as an unsynchronized behavior but since this appears to have an order to it like piecewise curves, we have classified them as piecewise wavy structure.

-In Fig. \ref{fig:NegativeStrengthsPattern} (b), we observe three clustered state with an aid from Fig. \ref{fig:Xk_star}.
-This showed that multi clustered state are possible in the star network of Chialvo neurons.
-Observe that the squares have reduced in size in the recurrence plot and the number of squares have instead increased when compared to Fig. \ref{fig:CombinedOneStar} (c).

-Finally we showcase a continuous wavy structure in Fig. \ref{fig:NegativeStrengthsPattern} (d) for $\sigma = -0.0035, \mu = -0.0005, k=-1$.
+Finally we showcase a continuous wavy structure in Fig. \ref{fig:NegativeStrengthsPattern} (b) for $\sigma = -0.0035, \mu = -0.0005, k=-1$.
 Since the end node plot resembles a continuous curve like structure, hence we have classified it as continuous wavy structure.

 The presence of rich spatiotemporal structures call for basin of attraction of the spatiotemporal states in the network of Chialvo neuron.
-Thus could give us an understanding of the prevalence of chimera states, synchronized states, piecewise wavy structures, continuous wavy structures in the space of coupling parameters.
+This could give us an understanding of the prevalence of chimera states, synchronized states, piecewise wavy structures, \blu{and} continuous wavy structures in the space of coupling parameters.